JassySpeed/Random-Cricket-Quiz-Generator/readme.md

-# The Ultimate Cricket Quiz
+# Random Cricket Quiz Generator

 A simple and interactive quiz application that generates a new set of questions about cricket each time you play.
 This project is built using fundamental web technologies and is a great example of dynamic content generation on the client side.